Know someone who wants to take a class? Buy them an Education Gift Card here!

 *Younger teens are invited to join if participating with an adult also taking the class.

-Mindful Collage
+Mindful Collage (Postponed to May 3)

-Sunday, March 1, 11:30-1:30pm
+Sunday, May 3, 11:30-1:30pm

 Join us for a relaxing afternoon of mindful paper collage!
 Collage is a medium which allows for very diverse expression with no rules.
 Incorporating mindfulness brings ease into the process and expands your artistic horizons.
 Led by Nicky Koschmann and Laura Braaten, this workshop is for all levels, no experience necessary.
 Materials will be provided.
 Students are welcome to bring magazines, photos, books, or any paper memorabilia they would like to use.